 This eclectic programme brings people from as far as Warsaw and nearby Krakow to mash it up on the dancefloor.
 If the dancefloor gets too much there is a wonderful chill-out room.
 Its theme is Arabian nights because you will find cushions and shisha pipes that offer a nice break from the beat.
 If you’re in town just keep an eye out for posters with the famous fish logo.

 In 2005 Va Va Voom entered the nightclub stage.
 It’s a high-end-looking venue spread over two floors.
 It’s definitely worth a look if you’re after a slightly alternative dance music.

 Also situated among the fairytale streets of Zakopane we have Rockus, where lovers of live music flock for an enjoyable evening.

 For the shameless and sometimes fun and trashy nights, we have Morskie Oko (on Krupowki street) and Genesis (Plac Niepodleglosci), they have all the lasers, bells, whistles, girls, and boys you could wish for.

 With this list of clubs, we consider our guide to places, activities, and experiences in Zakopane to be exhausted!

 We had a lot of fun putting this guide together and we hope you found it interesting and useful.
 As you now know, Zakopane offers a huge amount of activities.
 There is something for everyone, regardless of age or taste.
 It’s a town with rich history and tradition.
 It represents its own fairytale world hidden in the Tatra mountains.
 We hope you come and explore it yourself.

-If you decide to bring some friends over and you’re looking for a catered ski chalet, then please consider our Stardust chalet.
+If you decide to bring some friends over and you’re looking for a bed and breakfast ski chalet, then please consider our Stardust chalet.
 The Snomads team is always happy to help and deliver unforgettable experiences on and off the slopes.